mkr302/Climate_Change-Regression_Analysis/README.md

  - Approximately 96.03% of variation in mean_crop_yield explained by predictors.
  - Hyperparameter optimization using Ridge regression with lambda=123.5.
  - Model shows a good fit to the data.

+## Conclusion

+Through linear regression and ridge regression using cross-validation/grid search, we analyzed multiple models.
+Model I revealed a strong relationship between Temperature_anomaly and mean_co2_ppm.
+Model II indicated significant effects of Temperature_anomaly and mean_co2_ppm on mean_crop_yield.
+Model III highlighted the importance of mean_temperature in predicting Avg_Standardized_Precipitation.
+Lastly, Model IV showcased the substantial impact of mean_temperature and Avg_Standardized_Precipitation on mean_crop_yield, with hyperparameter optimization further improving model performance across all cases.

 ## References